kai-st/comm2216-docs-project/docs/create.md

 2. You will receive a pop up to prompt you to select a storage place for your diagrams.
 Under _Save Diagrams To_, **select** [ Google Drive ].
     ![Select diagram storage space](./assets/selectStorage.png "Select diagram storage space")

-3. The pop up will change to _Authorization Required_.
-Under _Authorize this app in Google Drive_, **select** [ Authorize ].
+3. The pop up will change to Authorization Required.
+Under Authorize this app in Google Drive, **select** [ Authorize ].
     ![Select authorize](./assets/authorize.png "Select authorize")

-!!!note
+    !!! note

-If you want this Google Drive account to be default storage place for your diagrams, **select** [ Remember Me ].
+        If you want this Google Drive account to be default storage place for your diagrams, **Select** [ Remember Me ].
 You can always change these in your _Settings_ later.

-4. You will be asked to choose a Google account to connect to Draw.io. **Select** your email from the suggested list or [Use another account].
+4. You will be asked to choose a Google account to connect to Draw.io. **Select** your email from the suggested list or [ Use another account ].
    ![Choose your Google account](./assets/chooseAccount.png "Choose your Google account")

 5. You will be asked to sign in to your Google Drive account and allow it to connect to Draw.io.
-Under _Sign in to continue to draw.io_, **enter** your email address and password if needed.
+Under Sign in to continue to draw.io, **Enter** your email address and password if needed.
 If you already have your username and password saved in a password mananger, then it will automatically be entered.
    ![Sign in to your Google account](./assets/signIn "Sign in to your Google account")

 6. You will be prompted to authorize Google share your name and email to to draw.io.
-In the bottom right of this window, **Select** [Continue].
+In the bottom right of this window, **Select** [ Continue ].
    ![Allow Draw.io access](./assets/allowAccessB.png "Allow Draw.io access")

-7. You will be asked to select if Draw.io can access your Google Drive including the ability to view and modify your Google Drive files used with Draw.io. **Select** [Select all] checkbox --> **Select** [Continue].
+7. You will be asked to select if Draw.io can access your Google Drive including the ability to view and modify your Google Drive files used with Draw.io. **Select** [ Select all ] checkbox --> **Select** [ Continue ].
    ![Select the checkboxes](./assets/selectCheckboxes.png "Select the checkboxes")

 ## Create a New Diagram